List of state highways in Louisiana (350–399): Louisiana Highway 362

+Louisiana Highway 362 (LA 362) runs 5.02 mi from Evergreen to Cottonport.

 Louisiana Highway 363

+Louisiana Highway 363 (LA 363) runs 9.29 mi from Ville Platte to Grand Prairie.

 Louisiana Highway 364

 Louisiana Highway 364 (LA 364) consisted of a pontoon bridge across Bayou Lafourche in Mathews, Lafourche Parish.

 The route was 0.06 mi long, connecting LA 1 and LA 308 which run along the west and east banks of the bayou, respectively.
 It was an undivided two-lane highway for its entire length.

 In the pre-1955 state highway system, LA 364 was designated as State Route C-2074.
 LA 364 was created with the 1955 Louisiana Highway renumbering, and became defunct in July 2004 when a new vertical lift bridge was completed 0.8 mi downstream on an extension of LA 654.
 The Mathews Pontoon Bridge was closed and demolished as soon as its replacement was opened.

 Louisiana Highway 365

 Louisiana Highway 365 (LA 365) runs 20.91 mi in a general east–west direction from LA 370 east of Iota to LA 98 east of Mire, Acadia Parish.

 The route heads east from LA 370 and makes a zigzag via LA 13.
 Continuing east through Branch, LA 365 intersects LA 35 southwest of Church Point.
 East of Branch, LA 365 passes through a point known as Higginbotham and intersects LA 95.
 The highway then zigzags to the southeast and reaches the St. Landry Parish line.
 Here, it turns due south and proceeds to a point on LA 98 between Mire and Carencro.